minprog/cs50x-1718-1819/lectures/00 Lecture 0/20 binary.md

 *   And videos are just many, many images displayed one after another, at some number of frames per second.

-*   On newer iPhones, the “Animoji” feature is just lots of images, generated and displayed one after another:
+*   On newer iPhones, the "Animoji" feature is just lots of images, generated and displayed one after another:

 	![various animoji](animoji.png){:.w500}